-- Partner with IDOT and adjacent municipalities to address the movement and distribution of traffic through the area, accounting for how roadways function from a larger regional perspective instead of as individual segments within specific municipalities. - Partner with Forest Preserves of Cook County and adjacent municipalities to connect existing trails and bicycle routes and create a regional system that connects residents to key destinations.
+- Partner with IDOT and adjacent municipalities to address the movement and distribution of traffic through the area, accounting for how roadways function from a larger regional perspective instead of as individual segments within specific municipalities.
+This should also include working cooperatively to improve pedestrian and bicycle safety along the primary corridors running through and adjacent to the Village. - Partner with Forest Preserves of Cook County and adjacent municipalities to connect existing trails and bicycle routes and create a regional system that connects residents to key destinations.
 This should include extension of the Des Plaines River Trail to the area. - Encourage greater participation in the Oak Park-River Forest Chamber of Commerce to strengthen River Forest's representation and ensure the Village's economic goals are prioritized.